newpatiente2e/docs/docs/25-form-recognizer-studio/50-train-model.md

 With your dataset labeled, you're now ready to train your model.
 Follow these steps to train your model.

-1. Select the train button in the upper-right corner.
+1. Select the Train button in the upper-right corner.

     ![image shows the train form button](./img/train-form-model.png)